alphagov/government-service-design-manual/about/index.md

 status: draft
 ---

-This website is a resource to help you and your team achieve the Digital by Default Standard.
+This website is a resource to help you and your service achieve the Digital by Default Standard.

-Remember, this site is an ‘alpha’ prototype.
+Remember, this site is currently a prototype.
 We are continuing to work on the content that is hosted here, and will add more guidance and features before it is launched in April 2013.

 ## The Digital by Default Service Standard